Galile-Vincent/ClassSchedule/README.md

 1. Open or paste the [`Weekly.js`](https://github.com/Galile-Vincent/ClassSchedule/blob/main/Weekly.js) in Scriptable.
 2. Update the schedule information according to your classes and timings.
 3. Save the changes.

-### Step 4: View Class Schedule

-You can view your class schedule in two ways:

-#### Weekly Schedule

-- Open Scriptable.
-- Run the `weekly_schedule.js` script.
-- Your weekly class schedule will be displayed.

-#### Daily Schedule

-- Open Scriptable.
-- Run the `daily_schedule.js` script.
-- You will be prompted to select a day.
-- Your class schedule for the selected day will be displayed.

 ## Note